 This Sat Unsold On Craigslist For Over A Week.
 I Tried And Tried To Let It Be.
 To Let Somebody Else Snatch It Up.
 Status: Farm Fresh.

-While looking around the web at Erik Buck barstools a while back (after finding my Eric Buck barstools) I repeatedly spotted Eric Buck dining chairs.
+While looking around the web at Erik Buck barstools a while back (after finding my Erik Buck barstools) I repeatedly spotted Erik Buck dining chairs.
 I had never really noticed them before but they apparently did make an impression because when I spotted this set on Craigslist I knew almost immediately what it was.
 Still, I hesitated.

 I hesitated because of the asking price.
 It wasn't

 outrageous.
 Not at all.
 It was actually reasonable.

 But I was on the fence at the asking price.
 I could